mspnp/container-apps-fabrikam-dronedelivery/README.md

 ## Next Steps

-The team has been able to migrate and run Fabrikam Drone Delivery on top of Azure Container Apps.
+The team has been able to migrate and run Fabrikam Drone Delivery on top of Azure Container Apps (Preview).
 They are now laying out a new migration and modernization plan that will include:

 1. [Start using DAPR](https://docs.microsoft.com/azure/container-apps/microservices#dapr-integration)
 1. [Bring your own VNET](https://docs.microsoft.com/azure/container-apps/vnet-custom?tabs=bash&pivots=azure-portal)